Why did my validation fail?

 Details about this design error can be found in this article: Distance between plates when using Bolt or Contact

 Case: I have an anchoring joint with several anchors, but when performing the analysis, I get a message Anchors not calculated.
 Why?

 According to EN 1992-4 - Cl.1.2 (4), the anchors must be of the same type.
 If not, the code checks cannot be applied to this anchorage.
 So the anchors need to be of the same type, diameter, and embedment.

 #7 Local deformation limit

 Case: I analyzed a hollow section joint.
 The analysis was OK, but welds and/or plates are exceeding 5% / 100%.
 What happened?

 In case you have a hollow cross-section, a local deformation check is implemented.
 But this check is not included in the overall check.
 So, you have to go to the Tab Check and see detailed information on plates and welds on the right side.
 There is a 3% limit set according to the CIDECT code.

 You can find some more info about this topic in this article: Local deformation check for the hollow members; more explanation in our Theoretical background- Joints of hollow section cross-section members.

 We have gone through seven issues our users are asking for help with most often.
-As you can see, all these mistakes are clearly visible and visualized in IDEA StatiCa and easy to be corrected.
-Don't be afraid to put IDEA StatiCa to the test and in case, you come across an error or failure you are not able to solve, there is always a way to help you.
+As you can see, all these mistakes are clearly visible and visualized in IDEA StatiCa and are easy to be corrected.
+Don't be afraid to put IDEA StatiCa to the test, and in case you come across an error or failure you are not able to solve, there is always a way to help you.
 Either search through our rich Support Center or ask our support team by submitting a support case.